Dhinuku/Remote-File-Management/README.md

 ### Access Control
 1. For protected resources or pages, check if the user has a valid token in their cookie.
-2. On each request, retrieve the token from the user’s cookie and validate it against the serverside storage and if the token is valid and matches the user, grant access to the requested resource.
+2. On each request, retrieve the token from the user’s cookie and validate it against the serverside storage and if the token is valid and matches the user, grant access to the requested resource.
 3. If the token is invalid or expired, redirect the user to the login page.

 ### Logout